-After successfully signing on, PingAccess creates a backup of the current configuration to allow the administrator to revert any changes made, stored in <PA HOME>/data/archive.
+After successfully signing on, PingAccess creates a backup of the current configuration to allow the administrator to revert any changes made, stored in <PA_HOME>/data/archive .
 You can control the number of backup files to keep using the pa.backup.filesToKeep property in the run.properties file.
-For more information about this property, see the Configuration file reference on page 168.
+You can find more information about this property in the Configuration file reference.